top of page

 Our route will lead us down to the the ancient, peaceful woodland of Tockholes and the ruin of Hollinshead Hall.
 There will be spooky tales and discussion about events that occurred in and around the settlement in times gone by.

-From here, we will pass through the depths of the woodland to the picturesque hamlet of Ryal Fold where there will be chance to stop at the Ramblers' Country Café for refreshments and to use the facilities.
+From here, we will pass through the depths of the woodland to the picturesque hamlet of Ryal Fold where there will be chance to stop at the Royal Arms Café for refreshments and to use the facilities.

 After a little break, we will climb Darwen Moor to visit Darwen Tower.
 There will be a scenic and undulating traverse of the hillside providing expansive panoramic views to the east, before dropping down back to Belmont over Longworth Moor.